microsoft/PowerToys/doc/devdocs/embedded-msix.md

 ## Steps

-- uncomment everything near "TODO: Use to activate embedded MSIX" comments
+1. uncomment everything near "TODO: Use to activate embedded MSIX" comments
-- build PowerToys solution
+2. build PowerToys solution
-- deploy HelloModule module and sign it with a self-signed certificate (don't forget to put it into a trusted store)
+3. deploy HelloModule module and sign it with a self-signed certificate (don't forget to put it into a trusted store)
-- build PowerToysSetup solution and install it
+4. build PowerToysSetup solution and install it

-Type HelloModule into start search and observe that it was installed:
+Type HelloModule into Start Search and observe that it was installed:

 <img src="../images/msix/hello-module-start.png">